NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/01 - Authentication in Vault/3 01 - Authentication in Vault.md

 ![Untitled](./3%2001%20-%20Authentication%20in%20Vault//Untitled.png)

 - Based on the above screenshot, one can see that only token-based authentication is allowed for this Vault instance.
-- Selecting “Enable an Authentication method” - you are presented with a multitude of other options, including JWT and TLS Certificates as discussed, but as well as:
+- Selecting "Enable an Authentication method" - you are presented with a multitude of other options, including JWT and TLS Certificates as discussed, but as well as:
     - AWS
     - Azure
     - GitHub